cf73/humanity/content/collections/books/gretel-ehrlich-the-solace-of-open-spaces.md

         text: 'The Solace of Open Spaces'
       -
         type: text
         text: " is raw, meditative, electrifying, and uncommonly wise.
-In prose “as expansive as a Wyoming vista, as charged as a bolt of prairie lightning”\_("
+In prose 'as expansive as a Wyoming vista, as charged as a bolt of prairie lightning,' ("
       -
         type: text
         marks: